Understanding the Client Application’s Role in a NETCONF Session

 (Optional) Verifies the syntactic correctness of the candidate configuration before attempting to commit it, as described in Verifying the Candidate Configuration Syntax Using NETCONF.

-Commits changes made to the candidate configuration, as described in Committing the Candidate Configuration Using NETCONF and Committing the Candidate Configuration Only After Confirmation Using NETCONF, or commits changes made to an open instance of the ephemeral configuration database, as described in Committing an Instance of the Ephemeral Configuration Database Using the NETCONF or Junos XML Protocol.
+Commits changes made to the candidate configuration, as described in Committing the Candidate Configuration Using NETCONF and Committing the Candidate Configuration Only After Confirmation Using NETCONF, or commits changes made to an open instance of the ephemeral configuration database, as described in Committing and Synchronizing Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol.

 Unlocks the candidate configuration if it is locked or closes an open instance of the ephemeral configuration database.